Gaze History, Family Crest & Coats of Arms

 At the time of the taking of the Domesday Book in 1086, a census taken by Duke William of all his taxable estates, the name was represented by Robertus filius Wazonis, a Latin version of the surname.
 The spelling of Gace is pronounced Wace, just as Guilliam is William.

-Important Dates for the Gaze family
+Early History of the Gaze family

 This web page shows only a small excerpt of our Gaze research.
 Another 93 words (7 lines of text) covering the years 1273, 1379, 1627, 1690, 1691, 1757, 1750, 1672, 1738, 1691, 1694, 1695 and are included under the topic Early Gaze History in all our PDF Extended History products and printed products wherever possible.